jerryaoverton/business-model-simulation/iot/README.md

-# Simulating IoT.
-How to Build Greener Homes
+# Simulating IoT: How to Build Greener Homes

 ## Overview